Christchurch explosion: Gas contractor who worked on house day before blast makes himself known to police

 Neighbour Bradley Culver was having a cup of coffee and watching the Open Championship golf on TV with his wife when the explosion happened.

-The former police officer ran outside and saw a neighbour's house completely destroyed.
+The former police officer ran outside and saw a neighbour's house destroyed.

 He came to the trapped survivors' rescue.